Updated on August 4, 2022

 The varying origin versions complicate analyzing things.
 However, for most versions of his backstory, Clark Kent would be considered a natural-born citizen, under the US’ citizenship laws about abandoned infants.
 As for how the Kents took in Clark, traditional versions show him as formally adopted.
 Modern versions are either vague or greatly vary.

-As for his Superman identity, Congress does have the power to grant an honorary citizenship, as they did in the Bronze Age Superboy story noted above.
-There’s no reason they couldn’t have done the same in other continuities; thus, that plus the United Nations story seems as good an answer for Superman’s citizenship status as any.
+As for his Superman identity, Congress does have the power to grant honorary citizenship, as they did in the Bronze Age Superboy story noted above.
+There’s no reason they couldn’t have done the same in other continuities.
+Thus, that plus the United Nations story seems as good an answer for Superman’s citizenship status as any.
+Also, even the most xenophobic American politicians aren’t going to risk losing America’s most popular and powerful hero to, say, Canada (or Russia).

 So overall, Superman and Clark Kent are as American as any other fictional American character… and depending on the canon, he’s also as Canadian as his co-creator, artist Joe Shuster!